broadinstitute/cromwell/docs/backends/GCPBatch.md

 | wdl-task-name | The name of the WDL task | my-task | |
 | wdl-call-alias | The alias of the WDL call that created this job | my-task-1 | Only present if the task was called with an alias. |

-Any custom labels provided as '`google_labels`' in the [workflow options](../wf_options/Google) are also applied to Google resources by the Batch API.
+Any custom labels provided as '`google_labels`' in the [workflow options](../wf_options/Google) are also applied to Google resources by GCP Batch.

 ### Virtual Private Network